 "He is our God," was a confession of the "Old Testament Covenant."
-Those who truly kept God's law, were said, to Know God.
+Those who faithfully kept God's law were said to Know God.

 VERSE 56: "Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad."

 Jesus was "The Great I AM."
-Even though Abraham had lived so long ago, Jesus clearly knew his thoughts; and He knew that Abraham had looked forward to the day when He would arrive as the "Messiah."
+Even though Abraham had lived so long ago, Jesus knew his thoughts; and He knew that Abraham had looked forward to the day when He would arrive on earth as the "Messiah."

 VERSE 57: "You are not yet fifty years old," the Jews said to him, "and you have seen Abraham!"